Nealium104/tasks-cli/readme.md

 By the end of this project, you will have developed a practical tool that can help you or others manage tasks efficiently.
 This project lays a solid foundation for more advanced programming projects and real-world applications.

 Happy coding!

+# How to make it work
+Make sure you have npm installed on your machine, then make it runnable by running `npm link`